 SafeTreker’s short-term international travel medical products are not a substitute for minimum essential coverage that you may need to have under PPACA.
-However, since most PPACA plans do not provide the types of international benefits and assistance that travelers need, you should strongly consider purchasing an international travel medical plan such as SafeTreker’s Travel Medical Insurance for coverage.
-In contrast, you travel outside of the U.S.
+However, since most PPACA plans do not provide the types of international benefits and assistance that travelers need when traveling abroad, you should strongly consider purchasing an international travel medical plan such as SafeTreker’s Travel Medical Insurance for coverage.

 If you are a U.S. citizen, national or an “alien lawfully present” in the U.S., you will need to maintain minimum essential coverage unless you are exempt.

 - Non-U.S. citizens who are “non-resident aliens” (for U.S. income tax purposes).
 See Am I a Resident or Non-Resident Alien?

 - Individuals with a coverage gap of fewer than three months

 - Individuals who cannot afford coverage (i.e., the required contribution exceeds 8% of household income)